 This page is all about background images for Web pages.
 You can also use the images as wallpaper if you like.

 I visited FreeBackgrounds.com and didn’t like their background images.
-Many of them would be perfect for those who set up their pages in tables with a specified width for each cell in the table.
-The images would allow for a different background color on each part of the page.
-But since I don’t do my pages that way, I prefer a plain-color, textured background.
+I prefer a plain-color, textured background.
 So I made my own, using Windows Paint, Adobe PhotoDeluxe and Netscape’s GIF Lube utility (which is no longer available).
-They load quickly because they’re all 2.3 kilobytes or less.
+They are very small files, 2.3 kilobytes or less.

 The problem with background images is that they can make the page text difficult to read.
 These are light enough (or dark enough), and low enough on contrast, to avoid this problem.